Fishmasters.com

 Berlin Lake is a peaceful fishing spot located in northeast Ohio, stretching across three counties.
 It’s a large body of water with a mix of deep and shallow areas, offering great chances to catch fish like walleye, crappie, bass, and catfish.
 Many anglers like Berlin Lake because it’s quiet and not overly developed, giving it a more natural feel.
 There are several boat ramps, and the open water is perfect for trolling or drifting.
 If you prefer staying on land, there are plenty of bank fishing spots as well.
 The shoreline has wooded areas and rolling hills, adding to the peaceful setting.
 Even during the busy season, it’s not hard to find your own space.
 Berlin Lake is managed for both flood control and recreation, which means water levels can change, so checking conditions before going out is smart.
 Overall, it’s a calm, steady lake that’s great for both new and seasoned anglers.

-4. Mosquito Creek
+4. Alum Creek Lake

 Bluegill sunfish